jarvarvarvis/stronghold-triangulation-script/README.md

 You are prompted to enter 4 values in total:
 - The X component of the player's position when the eye is thrown
 - The Z component of the player's position when the eye is thrown
-- The X component of the eye's position after is has stopped moving
+- The X component of the eye's position after it has stopped moving
-- The Z component of the eye's position after is has stopped moving
+- The Z component of the eye's position after it has stopped moving

 ### Move between eye throws